DOWingard/Analytics-Dashboard/.devcontainer/___CONTAINERS.md

 * PostgreSQL server
 * SSH server

+Live Scripts:

+* daily_close_jobs.sh
+    - every day at 00:01, it closes all unclosed jobs that close that day

 Initializes with superusers for the co-founders and an existing ssh key for remote tunneling

 VScode tasks handle containers, use *LOCAL:* commands to not publically expose ssh port